AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 A_backwash = Q_plant/V_backwash #plan view area of sand (x,y axis)
 A_flow = Q_plant/V_filter  #cross sectional area of sand (x,z axis)
 ```
-From here, the team must incorporate some knowledge on the depth in which water travels through a traditional AguaClara OStaRS filter.
+From here, the team incorporated some knowledge on the depth in which water travels through a traditional AguaClara  Open Stacked Rapid Sand (OStaRS) filter.
 The filter backwash ratio is the ratio between settled sand height during filtration and expanded sand height during backwash.
-Because the filter backwash ratio is 1.3 (PiFiBw), which has been empirically determined, the team must determine a settled sand height first.
+Because the filter backwash ratio is 1.3 (PiFiBw), which has been empirically determined, the team determined a settled sand height first.

 <div class="alert alert-block alert-danger">
 I thought you were mostly comparing it to the EStaRS figure.
 Why the change to OStaRS?
 (Also I don't think you've defined what the O in OStaRS means)
 </div>

-The team decides that with the scale model in mind, 3.65 inches of sand in the flow direction (filter_length) is a fair parameter to start with.
+The team decided that with the scale model in mind, 3.65 inches of sand in the flow direction (filter_length) is a fair parameter to start with.
 With this one measurement, and the ratio between filter velocity and backwash velocity, all other parameters fall into place.

 <div class="alert alert-block alert-danger">
 Why is it s fair parameter to start with?